-- o changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - o increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables transferred (promotional versus non-promotional and primary versus secondary portfolio), or as a result of a change in the mix of funding sources available to the QSPE, requiring higher collateral levels; - o inability to expand our capacity for financing our receivables portfolio under new or replacement QSPE asset-backed securitization programs or a requirement that we retain a higher percentage of the credit portfolio under such new programs; - o increases in program costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); and - o increases in personnel costs.
+- o changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - o increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables transferred (promotional versus non-promotional and primary versus secondary portfolio), or as a result of a change in the mix of funding sources available to the QSPE, requiring higher collateral levels, or limitations on the ability of the QSPE to obtain financing through its commercial paper-based funding sources; - o inability to expand our capacity for financing our receivables portfolio under new or replacement QSPE asset-backed securitization programs or a requirement that we retain a higher percentage of the credit portfolio under such new programs; - o increases in program costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); and - o increases in personnel costs.

-During the six months ended July 31, 2007, net cash used in operating activities improved \$7.2 million from \$14.0 million for the six months ended July 31, 2006, to \$6.8 million for the six months ended July 31, 2007.
+During the nine months ended October 31, 2007, net cash provided by (used in) operating activities decreased \$22.7 million from \$11.1 million provided by operating activities in the nine months ended October 31, 2006, to \$11.6 million used in the nine months ended October 31, 2007.
 Operating cash flows for both periods were negatively impacted by higher than normal payments on accounts payable and accrued expenses, as discussed below.
-The cash used in operations for the six months ended July 31, 2007, was driven primarily by payments on accounts payable, which was driven by the timing of receipts of inventory, and increased investment in accounts receivable.
+The cash used in operations for the nine months ended October 31, 2007, was driven primarily by payments on accounts payable, which was driven by the timing of receipts of inventory, increased inventory levels and increased investment in accounts receivable.
 Our increased investment in accounts receivable was due primarily to increased balances in the sold portfolio and a lower funding rate as a percentage of the sold portfolio.
-The lower funding rate is being impacted by the QSPE's pay down of its 2002 Series B bond issuance, the increase in the balance of the 2002 Series A variable funding note, and other collateral requirements.
-The lower funding rate results in a negative impact on operating cash flows of approximately \$22.2 million in the current year period.
-The cash used in operations for the six months ended July 31, 2006, resulted primarily from the timing of payments of accounts payable and federal income and employment taxes, which had been extended due to the impact of hurricanes in the prior fiscal year.
+The lower funding rate is primarily the result of the QSPE's pay down of its 2002 Series B bond issuance.
+The cash provided by operations for the nine months ended October 31, 2006, resulted primarily from net income plus depreciation plus the benefit of the QSPE completing its medium-term bond issuance in August 2006.
+The completion of the bond issuance resulted in an increase in the funding rate, providing additional cash to be advanced to us on receivables transferred.
+Offsetting the cash provided was cash used primarily due to the timing of payments of accounts payable and federal income and employment taxes, which had been extended due to the impact of hurricanes in the prior fiscal year.
 Those extended terms ended and deadlines were reached in the quarter ended April 30, 2006, and we were required to satisfy those obligations, negatively impacting our operating cash flows by approximately \$18.9 million.